-They are being used to manage the performance, effectiveness, and quality of manufacturers' fixed assets such as manufacturing machines, lines, and plants.
+Digital twins in manufacturing are being applied to manage the performance, effectiveness, and quality of manufacturers' fixed assets such as manufacturing machines, lines, and plants.
 When advanced visualization, IoT, and analytics are applied to these assets, manufacturers can take a more strategic and holistic approach to asset management.

 Digital twins represent an enormous opportunity for manufacturers, spanning engineering, design customization, production, and operations.
-The Manufacturing Working Group focuses on the applicability of digital twins to the manufacturing process in various industries.
+The Digital Twin Consortium Manufacturing Working Group focuses on the applicability of digital twins to the manufacturing process in various industries.

 The group is exploring the use of digital twins to:

 Our Key Priorities

 - Determine applicability for product life cycle, smart factory development, and supply chain.

 - Apply digital twins at different stages of the product lifecycle.